Portable lights to beat the winter blues

 ‘Sylvestrina’ by Enric Sòria and Jordi Garcés for Santa & Cole

-A 1974 design revisited to fit with contemporary life, Enric Sòria and Jordi Garcés’s portable lantern design for Spanish lighting company Santa & Cole was originally conceived with the intention to reproduce the effect of an oil lamp.
+A 1974 design revisited to fit with contemporary life, Enric Sòria and Jordi Garcés’s portable lamp design for Spanish lighting company Santa & Cole was originally conceived with the intention to reproduce the effect of an oil lamp.
 After nearly five decades, the simple formality of the ‘Sylvestrina’ lamp is updated as a rechargeable lamp that preserves the original’s warmth with the added practicality of LED technology and long-life battery.

 ‘Easy Peasy’ by Luca Nichetto for Lodes

-Italian designer Luca Nichetto has created this series of doll-like portable lamps for Lodes.
+Italian designer Luca Nichetto has created this series of doll-like portable lights for Lodes.
 With a combination of jewel tones and smoked glass concealing the light source, the rechargeable lamps are playful and practical.
 Lightweight and dimmable, Nichetto’s characterful designs are intended to enrich a domestic environment, or to add a special touch to hospitality spaces.